 - Be cautious of opening unsolicited files, text messages, or applications, especially if they are received from unknown sources.

-- Never respond to a “phishing” text or email that requests your PIN, account number, or any card, and please remember that First Bank will never request this information in this manner.
+- Never respond to a “phishing” text or email that requests your PIN, account number, or any card, and please remember that United Community Bank will never request this information in this manner.

 Your online banking password ensures that only you can access your confidential information.
 Your password must contain a minimum of 8 characters with a maximum of 17, is case sensitive, and must contain a mix of letters and numbers but cannot contain spaces.
 You will be prompted to change your password every six months.
 Please remember this password and keep it secure.
 If you forget your password, you can use the reset feature or contact us at 866.505.3736.